oDCM - Opening Lecture

 • Mock-up streaming service

-• Developed last semester, launched with Guyt et al. (2024)
+• Developed last year, launched with Guyt et al. (2024)

 • “Save” and controlled environment to learn scraping and APIs